 Even though you might feel frazzled, you may try to get by on less sleep than you need.
 But better sleep can help you fight infections, boost your metabolism, and cut your chances of getting diseases like high blood pressure and diabetes.
 Controlling your stress can improve your rest.
 It's a win-win.

 Stress can show up in different ways.
 Some common signs, besides sleep loss, include depression, tension, anxiety, and poor focus.
 You might feel physical signs, too, like headaches, upset stomach, fatigue, appetite loss, and chest, neck, or back pain.

 Find the source of your stress: Once you know what's causing your discomfort, you can take steps to deal with it.
 So identify the stress you have at work, at home, and in your relationships.

 Get support: Spending time with people who care about you is a key buffer.
-You can confide in each other or do things that are fun for a break.
+You can confide in each other or do things that are fun.